-Pursuant to FHFA direction, the Enterprises' pooling practices with respect to fixed-rate products provide that the rate on any mortgage in a pool backing a given security cannot be more than 112.5 basis points greater than the coupon on that security.
-Pursuant to FHFA direction, the Enterprises also limit the maximum servicing fee for each mortgage to no more than 50 basis points; the 50 basis point maximum servicing fee includes the standard 25 basis point servicing fee.
-FHFA has instructed the Enterprises to monitor the weighted average coupon of fixed-rate mortgage-backed securities and take actions as appropriate such that the weighted average coupon of fixed-rate mortgage-backed securities are generally consistent with historical levels.
+On February 26, 2019, FHFA announced that, acting as conservator and regulator, it has directed the Enterprises to modify their pooling practices with respect to all fixed-rate products such that the rate on any mortgage in a pool backing a given security be not more than 112.5 basis points greater than the coupon on that security.
+FHFA also directed the Enterprises to limit the maximum servicing fee for each loan to no more than 50 basis points; the 50 basis point maximum servicing fee includes the standard 25 basis point servicing fee.
+In addition, the FHFA has instructed the Enterprises to monitor the weighted average coupon of fixed-rate mortgage-backed securities and take actions as appropriate such that the weighted average coupon of fixed-rate mortgage-backed securities would be generally consistent with historical levels.
+The FHFA and the Enterprises are working to determine an appropriate target weighted average coupon, such as 80 basis points or slightly higher (given current guarantee fees and minimum servicing levels).
+FHFA required the Enterprises to implement these changes no later than August 1, 2019.